grpc/proposal/A30-xds-v3.md

-Note that the ability to accept resource versions that are different than what was requested is only intended for use as a rollout strategy during transitions where the management server has some a prior knowledge that its clients can support resources of a different version.
+Note that the ability to accept resource versions that are different than what was requested is only intended for use as a rollout strategy during transitions where the management server has some a priori knowledge that its clients can support resources of a different version.
 In the general case, management servers cannot assume this, because (e.g.) if a client requests v2 resources, it might not be able to handle